 In 2018, Thatcher's Boy Theatre hit the floor running, starting with two productions of 'Hold Me, I Beg You' in Melbourne and Adelaide, a well received production of 'Fall On Death Ears' at The Butterfly Club, 'Cracked Smiles' at Chapel Off Chapel, and finished the year with electrifying and immersive show 'The Execution Will Not Be Televised' at The MC Showroom in November.

 2019 saw the company slow down whilst Kieran took time out after the birth of his daughter, staging one big production of You Look Like Your Father at Chapel Off Chapel in August.

 After three years of hard work and determination, the company has become more than just an idea, but a regular player in the Melbourne theatre scene.
-Now confident in the voice we have, and with Teresa Noble and Allie Luecke joining our team, we have re-branded as Impending Storm Productions, ready for 2020 and beyond with many more plays, online shows and films lined up over the next few years.
+Now confident in the voice we have, and with Teresa Noble, Allie Luecke, and Max Bowyer joining our team, we have re-branded as Impending Storm Productions, ready for 2020 and beyond with many more plays, online shows and films lined up over the next few years.

 Impending Storm Productions